handsontable/handsontable/docs/next/guides/tools-and-building/modules.md

 ## Base module

-No matter which of the optional modules you use, you always need to import the base module (`handsontable/base`).
+No matter which of the optional modules you use, you always need to import the base module (`handsontable/base`), which covers:

-The base module covers:
 - Handsontable's core functionalities
 - The default cell type: [`text`](@/guides/cell-types/cell-type.md#available-cell-types)